Solidarity, social justice and equity

 Chair

-Club Populaire des Consommateurs de Pointe-Saint-Charles (Pointe-St-Charles's food security organization)
+Club Populaire des Consommateurs de Pointe-Saint-Charles (Point-St-Charles food security organization)

 Hassan El Asri